 We believe that future teachers learn best as members of a cohort of learners, so we hope you will take full advantage of opportunities to meet and interact with your classmates and teachers by using online resources.
-If you are traveling through a community where one of your teachers or classmates live, please try to visit awhile in person.
+If you are traveling through a community where one of your teachers or classmates lives, please reach out and offer to visit in person.